meghanasree/M2_Embedded_I2C_LCD_with_clock/1_Requirements/readme.md

 # Weakness
 -  The hardware complexity increases when number of master/slave devices are more in the circuit.
 - It is half duplex mode of communication.
-- The protocol is managed by software stack.
-This increases processing overheads on the µP and µC.

 # Opportunities
  - Can be used in water tanks to control water levels
  - Automatically turn ON/OFF pumps
  - Can be used in factories, commercial complexes, apartments, home.
 #  Threats
- - Most float switches are outdated
- - No LED indicator lights
+ - The protocol is managed by software stack.
+ -  This increases processing overheads on the µP and µC.
 # 4W's and 1H

 # Who